 - Any clothing or articles belonging to the victim are left in place and not handled or disturbed until investigators have gathered evidence.
-The victim must be requested not to shower, brush teeth, or change clothing before being transported to the hospital.
-The alleged perpetrator must not be allowed to change clothing, wash, or brush teeth.
+The victim must be requested not to shower, brush teeth, eat, drink, urinate, defecate, or change clothing before being transported to the hospital.
+The alleged perpetrator must be prohibited from showering, change clothing, eating, drinking, urination, defecation, or brush teeth.

 - Staff must not extensively interview victims or alleged perpetrators for incident details beyond obtaining the basic information necessary to inform further actions that must be taken, such as separation of victims and perpetrators, facilitating for victim medical needs, etc.

 - Staff must submit an Incident Report before the end of their shift.
 Incident Reports must contain all facts as known, including the victim’s statement of allegation in the victim’s own words.
 Incident Reports must not express the writer’s opinion.

 - Staff must not discuss the details of sexual abuse allegations or incidents, beyond the extent needed to maintain safety and security at the facility, with persons other than Supervision/Management, investigators, and prosecuting officials.